Wondering how to get a job at Walt Disney World? For many fans of the theme parks, getting a job at Disney represents a dream fulfilled.

 4. Network with Employees to Get a Cast Referral

 Disney is referred to as the largest employer for a single site location.
 The company operates parks in the U.S. and in international cities.
 Each location employs tens of thousand of people for a total of 130,000 employees worldwide.
-What this means is that if you succeed in getting a job at Disney at whatever level, there is a lot of room to grow even if stay in the same location.
-Many of today’s middle and upper-level executives started as cast members.
+What this means is that if you fulfill your Disney dreams by getting a job at Disney at whatever level, there is a lot of room to grow even if stay in the same location.
+Many of today’s middle and upper-level executives started as a Disney cast member.

 Disney does not provide relocation packages to anyone aspiring for positions outside of the executive circle.
-Some applicants have been known to use a local post office box and a local phone number in Orlando or Anaheim to enhance their employability at Disney.
-This demonstrates strong motivation to getting a job at Disney, but be prepared to explain yourself if you land an interview.
+It’s just not part of the hiring process.
+Some applicants and job seekers have been known to use a local post office box and a local phone number in the Orlando area to enhance their employability at Disney.
+This demonstrates strong motivation to get a job at Walt Disney, but be prepared to explain yourself if you land an interview.
 You will have to explain why none of your previous work experience is in California or Florida.

 Landing a Disney job at whatever level is a huge step when it comes to building a long career at the happiest place on earth.
-Start by browsing available positions at Disneycareers.com, and study the corporate culture to increase your chances of getting hired by Disney.
+Start by browsing available positions and job titles at the Disney Careers website, and study the corporate culture to increase your chances of getting hired by Disney for your dream job.